RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 Don't try to do it all at once - test as you go!
 I've built a few unit tests for you too.

+## Making the macros (just for you)

+The next thing to add is this feature, not for external users yet but for yourself.
+We want a scheme function called add-macro-interpreter.
+Here's an example:

+    (add-macro-interpreter 'varpair '(lambda (stx) `(list (quote ,(cadr stx)) ,(cadr stx))))

+It takes two symbols as parameters.
+The first is a name - the second is (basically always) a lambda expression - but this second symbol is code in your interpreted language not Racket Scheme.

+Calling add-macro-interpreter modifies something in the global state (which I give you permission to use and modify).
+It should go ahead and call eval-one-exp to precalculate the closure.

+Now modify your parse-exp.
+Before resolving something as an application expression, check its symbol against the global state.
+If it matches a macro, use your stored closure to get the appropriate transformed system.
+Then parse the result.

+Note that this means macros cannot be overriden by the local namespace (i.e. I can't use let or similar to make "and" a procedure instead of syntax).
+If we cared, we could make this possible but it's not required.

+Now you should pass half of the add-macro-interpreter testcases, and if you want you can safely go forward and implement Part 1.
+I personally found it helpful to build a little Racket scheme macro that makes declaring interpreter macros easier:

+    (define-syntax-rule (define-syntax-interpreter name code)
+        (add-macro-interpreter (quote name) (quote code)))

+## Making the macros (for everyone)

+The only difficult aspect of this part is going to enforcing the constraint that macro definitions occur before any other regular code.
+Here's what our final stuff will look like:

+    (begin
+      (define-syntax varpair3 (lambda (stx) `(list (quote ,(cadr stx)) ,(cadr stx)))) (define-syntax let3 (lambda (stx) `((lambda ,(map car (cadr stx)) ,@(cddr stx)) ,@(map cadr (cadr stx))))) (let3 ((y 4))
+            (varpair3 y)))

+The key is that ordinary code can only occur as the last entry in this special begin list.
+To do this, we're not going to call parse-exp or eval-exp until we get to the last entry.
+Because macro processing occurs in the parse-exp phase, calling it before that to figure out what define-syntax evaluates into is hard-to-do-correctly at best.

+If we really wanted to go whole-hog, we could have a 2 phase parse with 2 different flavors of abstract syntax tree.
+A first parse would parse the begin define-syntax stuff, and then the final line would be parsed as just a big blob of symbols (random-scheme-exp?).
+We would have an eval-phase1-exp.
+The last line of that would run the real parse-exp on the contents of random-scheme-exp and the eval-phase2-exp on that.

+This is kind overkill though.
+We can parse and evaluate the "phase 1 stuff" in a single go - I implemented it all in top-level-eval (which incidentally now takes code as input and calls the parser internally).
+Because of the begin expression, top-level-eval becomes recursive too.

+Handling a define-syntax expression will invoke add-macro-interpreter.

+The only thing to be careful of is that now, your parser calls eval-exp (or one of its subfunctions).
+For reasons that will become clear at the end of the class, your life will be much harder if eval-exp calls the parser.
+So the preferred design is that top-level-eval handles all the define-syntax stuff, top-level-eval calls itself sometimes, and then when everything else is done, top-level-eval calls parse-exp, then eval-exp and henceforth parse-exp is never called again.

+That's it!
+I hope you found this interesting.
+You should be able to pass all the tests and submit.